MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

         <div id="collapse-mobilefirst-push" class="panel-collapse collapse" role="tabpanel" aria-labelledby="mobilefirst-push">
             <div class="panel-body">
-                <p>With {{ site.data.keys.product }} v8.0, the push notification service is provided as a stand-alone service hosted on a separate web application.</p>
+                <p>The push notification service is now provided as a stand-alone service hosted on a separate web application.</p>

                 <p>Earlier versions of {{ site.data.keys.product }} embedded the push notification service as part of the application runtime.</p>